jfredine/wsl_pico_setup/README.md

 ### Monitor Serial Communication
 #### USB Device Sharing
-In the case of the Raspberry Pi Pico, serial communication will usally be done through the USB interface (either using Pico libraries or external serial to USB converter).
+In the case of the Raspberry Pi Pico, serial communication will usually be done through the USB interface (either using Pico libraries or external serial to USB converter).
 Since windows USB devices are not visible in WSL by default, an extra program, usbipd, needs to be used in Windows to expose